DerLebkuchenmann/FGdICalc/README.md

 # FGdICalc
 This software was created by Darius Hahn.
-It is intended to do calculations required in Formal Foundations of Computer Science at the Univeristy of Mannheim.
+It is intended to do calculations required in Formal Foundations of Computer Science at the University of Mannheim.

 Copyright (C) 2022 Darius Hahn